IstinNew/Eniac_AB_Insight/README.md

 This repository contains the final project for Eniac's A/B testing.
 The project focuses on improving iPhone 13 sales by increasing the Click-Through Rate (CTR) of the “SHOP NOW” button through A/B testing.
 This repository includes a detailed analysis, visual interpretation, and relevant scripts.

 ## Project Structure
-- `Eniac A:B Test.ipynb`: Jupyter notebook containing the full analysis and code for the A/B test.
+- `Eniac AB Test.ipynb`: Jupyter notebook containing the full analysis and code for the A/B test.
 - `chart.png`: Image file with the A/B test results.
 - `data/`: Folder containing sample datasets used for the analysis.
 - `results/`: Folder containing the results and plots generated from the analysis.